 Roof leaks are the worst, especially when you suspect you have one but can’t find the source.

-Unfortunately, learning how to find a roof leak takes time, and comes at the cost of having multiple roof leaks.
+Unfortunately, learning how to find a roof leak takes time, and the only way to improve is to find more roof leaks (which probably isn’t what you want in the first place).

-We’re going to walk you through the steps of finding a roof leak and what to do next.
-Follow this step-by-step guide to quickly and safely find and repairs your roof leaks.
+The good news is, we’re going to walk you through the steps of finding a roof leak and what to do next.
+Follow this step-by-step guide to quickly and safely find and repair your roof leaks.

 Why Are Roof Leaks Bad?